nicolasdanelon/UnofficialDocs/source/search_and_replace/search_and_replace.rst

 Other Key Bindings to Search in Buffers
 ---------------------------------------

-These keybindings work when the search panel is hidden.
+These key bindings work when the search panel is hidden.

 ===============================================	==============
 Search Forward Using Most Recent Pattern 		``F3``